Table of Contents

 Meritocracy implies that everyone is free to make it, to become whatever one wishes and wants to be, unless… one isn't up-to-standard, one doesn't have the talent or worse, does not have the capacity and/or resources to make it.
 Under these failing conditions, one gradually becomes a second-grade citizen and a complete failure in society's eyes.
 Thus, the sameness principle is applied out of context, which frequently results in “black-and-white” judgment of when we…

-Therefore, 1) is a damnation of losers by society, which essentially result in basic references of either being lucky (successful) or struck by tragedy (failure).
-In essence an individual's merit as a human being - regrettably - is determine by an unfortunate combination of more luck in life than tragedy.is highly regarded in our modern society and failure
+Therefore, successplugin-autotooltip__small plugin-autotooltip_bigCollectively defined as an optimal capatalistic-materialistic consumerism.
+I.e. the ability to spend lots and lots of money on things we don't really need to impress people we don't actually care about! is highly regarded in our modern society and failure1) is a damnation of losers by society, which essentially result in basic references of either being lucky (successful) or struck by tragedy (failure).
+In essence an individual's merit as a human being - regrettably - is determine by an unfortunate combination of more luck in life than tragedy.

 In modern times, there is a worldwide tendency to regard some cultures, religions and groups of individuals as more worthy and better than others.
 This unfortunate way of stereotyping the worth of individuals according to the classification, group or culture that they belong to, frequently result in more harm, stress and pressure than doing any good.
-This culturetocracy happens on ato a kizillion religious grouping where one religion is regarded as more “correct and true” than the other and down to .
+This culturetocracy happens on a global scaleplugin-autotooltip__small plugin-autotooltip_bigThe so-called first, second and third world economy and country classifications, where the first world indicates success, the second world represent some mediocre form of success and the third world implies uselessness/worthlessness in modern-day times. to a kizillion religious grouping where one religion is regarded as more “correct and true” than the other and down to community or society levelplugin-autotooltip__small plugin-autotooltip_bigWhich freely and liberally use stereotyping, groupings, categories and classifications that are based on gender, age, skin colour, language, socioeconomic status, intelligence, ...etc. .

 Regardless of the criteria applied - in essence - some individuals are judged as better than others …for example… first world countries are regarded as better and more successful than third world countries and an individual's worth is mainly determined by the group/class/category by which s/he is classified.
 The latter, in itself, is - more often than not - a major source of anxiety experienced by “classified” individuals in modern times.